 Transfer students must follow the procedures outlined in the University catalog for "Admission: Transfer Students for Advanced Status."
 Transfer students must meet with the appropriate Chairs and submit an evaluation of transfer credits from the Records Office.
 The appropriate Chair will review acceptable credits for the selected program.
-Students transferring with sixty (60) or more semester hours from another college must apply for admission to the Teacher Education Program provided that he/she has passed all three (3) areas of PRAXIS I at the time that they are admitted to the University.
+Students transferring with sixty (60) or more semester hours from another college must apply for admission to the Teacher Education Program provided that he/she has passed all three (3) areas of Core Academic Skills for Educators at the time that they are admitted to the University.